 People seek out their dream job opportunities in companies whose values align with their own.
 Do you want your brand to be somebody’s dream job?
-So tell them why it should be!
+If so, tell them why it should be!

-Coming up with a flighty, pretentious brand mission statement because you think it will make you sound better, just isn’t going to do you any favours.
+Creating a pretentious brand mission statement because you think it will make you sound better, isn’t going to do you any favours.

 However if your service and prices are more humble, go with just that.